dev-walsh/WhitesManagement/replit.md

-# Fleet Management System
+# Whites Management

 ## Overview

-This is a comprehensive Streamlit-based Fleet Management System designed for complete business operations.
+This is a comprehensive Streamlit-based Whites Management system designed for complete business operations.
 The application manages vehicle inventory, maintenance records, and tool/equipment hire operations.
 All data is stored locally in CSV files, making it fully operational offline without any internet connection required.

 ## User Preferences